This website requires JavaScript.

 • Energy Dissipation: The body should decelerate smoothly rather than coming to a sudden stop, reducing the impact on joints and muscles.

-Bonus: Best Recording Camera for Softball - OBSBOT Tail 2
+Best Recording Camera for Softball - OBSBOT Tail 2 Live Production Camera

-The OBSBOT Tail 2 is an ideal camera for softball enthusiasts, designed to capture dynamic action with exceptional clarity.
+The OBSBOT Tail 2 is the perfect camera for softball enthusiasts, crafted to capture dynamic action with exceptional clarity.
 As the world's first PTZR (Pan-Tilt-Zoom-Rotate) camera, it features a lens that can rotate 90 degrees.
-Additionally, its AI Tracking 2.0 technology provides precise subject tracking, ensuring that you never miss a crucial moment on the softball field.
+Equipped with a 1/1.5" CMOS sensor and 5x optical zoom, this camera is specifically designed for softball.
 This combination of advanced features makes the Tail 2 an excellent choice for capturing every play in detail.

 Key Features: